RobertCraigie/prisma-client-py/docs/reference/client.md

 ## HTTP Options

 Some of the methods that Prisma Client Python uses to communicate with the underlying Prisma binaries make use of [HTTPX](https://github.com/encode/httpx/) to communicate over HTTP.
-As such, some [HTTPX Client options](https://www.python-httpx.org/api/#client) are configurable on a per-client basis, this can be especially useful in certain situations where the default timeout of 5 seconds is too little.
+As such, some [HTTPX Client options](https://www.python-httpx.org/api/#client) are configurable on a per-client basis.

 The HTTPX options can be passed to client using the `http` parameter, for example: